In this guide

 Purely looking at speed, an upload rate of 1.8-2.5Mb would be the starting point for 720p resolution broadcasts, going up to 3-3.5Mb for 1080p.
 This doesn’t mean you can’t stream with slower connections, but there will be compromises.

 However as the video is being encoded and transmitted on the fly the computer needs be up to the job too; fast upload speed is no help if your PC is struggling to process the data.
 Experiment with bitrate, resolution, framerate and other settings to find the right balance between upload speed and the capabilities of the hardware.

 (It is more straightforward when streaming from a games console as these are not subject to the same variability in specification and do not offer a huge selection of settings to tweak - the PS4 and Xbox One simply provide high, medium and low quality options).

 Another point to remember about live streaming is not to completely saturate the upstream connection if it’s also required for other tasks.
-This is most applicable to gamers - if you’re trying to stream an online game make sure to leave some headroom for handling the game’s traffic too.
+This is most applicable to gamers; if you’re trying to stream an online game make sure to leave some bandwidth for the game’s traffic too.